eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 ![Project Added](./images/remotevs/projectAdded.png)

 4\.
 Codewind begins building the code and the Docker image.
-Moments later the project image will be uploaded to DockerHub and used by your cloud deployment to provision a new pod.
+Moments later the project image is uploaded to DockerHub and used by your cloud deployment to provision a new pod:

 ![Build Success](./images/remotevs/buildSuccess.png)